Karen Gabriela Liñán, PhD

 I am a political scientist and social entrepreneur.
 My late adolescence and early adulthood were shaped by my participation in educational and environmental projects around the world.
-Within a ten-year time frame I acted as development volunteer.
-All these fulfilling and fantastic experiences inspired my upbringing.
+Within a ten-year time frame I acted as development volunteer in more than ten non-profit organisations including public schools, international agencies, arts institute, etc. All these fulfilling and fantastic experiences inspired my upbringing.

-Throughout my life and due to different circumstances I had the opportunity of living in several countries such as Mexico, Canada, France, United Kingdom and Hungary.
+Due to different circumstances I had the opportunity of living in several countries such as Mexico, Canada, France, United Kingdom and Hungary.
 In Hungary is where I experienced by far the greatest challenge in terms of cultural immersion and professional opportunities.
 For context, Hungary has a strategical location in Europe, its borders are in between the East and West.
-Thus receiving migration coming from conflict zones such as Venezuela, Ukraine, Syria, Iran, etc. I have first-handedly experienced the cultural barriers and understand the hard time that other immigrants just like me have to cope when arriving to the country.
+Thus receiving migration coming from conflict zones such as Ukraine, Syria, Iran and even Venezuela.
+I have first-handedly experienced the cultural barriers and understand the hard time that other immigrants just like me have to cope when arriving to the country.
 Additionally, the Hungarian language is one of the most difficult languages to learn in the world for its grammar, pronunciation and spelling complexity.
-With this in mind, the Hungarian Language School and Cultural Center Ltd. (Magyar Iskola Kft.) was founded in 2016.
+With this in mind, we founded the Hungarian Language School and Cultural Center Ltd. (Magyar Iskola Kft.) in 2016.
 It's rebirth came to fruition with the coordination of a local partner and a linguistic expert.
 Its values and mission were redirected from its initial form of 1991, a project that was born shortly after the fall of the communism with a different objective and mindset.

 "This project was made from the bottom of my heart.
 I want to facilitate short-term diaspora cultural immersion in Hungary."